cujoai/nflua/doc/nflua.md

 Returns a string that defines the current state of control socket `control`, as described below:

-`"ready"`: socket can be used to send commands.
+* `"ready"`: socket can be used to send commands.
-`"waiting"`: socket shall be used to start receiving a reply.
+* `"waiting"`: socket shall be used to start receiving a reply.
-`"receiving"`: socket shall be used to receive the remains of a reply.
+* `"receiving"`: socket shall be used to receive the remains of a reply.
-`"failed"`: socket shall be closed due to faulty communication using the underlying protocol.
+* `"failed"`: socket shall be closed due to faulty communication using the underlying protocol.

-### `control:create(name, intructions, memory [, flags])`
+### `control:create(name, instructions [, memory , flags])`

 Sends command using socket `control` to NFLua kernel module to create a new Lua state.
+After sending the command successfully, the code must call [`control:receive`](#result--controlreceive) to obtain the actual result before sending the another command.

 String `name` is the name of the module and it must be unique.
 Number `instructions` is the maximum number of Lua VM instructions that a Lua state can execute at once; after the interpeter executes this number of instructions, it interrupts the call.
 Number `memory` is the maximum number of bytes that the state can allocate in the kernel.